AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 authwit = { git="https://github.com/AztecProtocol/aztec-packages/", tag="#include_aztec_version", directory="yarn-project/aztec-nr/authwit"}
 ```

-Then you will be able to import it into you contracts as follows.
+Then you will be able to import it into your contracts as follows.

 #include_code import_authwit /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust